tildearrow/furnace/README.md

 > where's the manual?

-see [papers/](papers/doc/README.md). it's kind of incomplete, but at least the systems (sound chips) section is there.
+see [papers/](papers/doc/README.md). it's kind of incomplete, but at least the sound chips section is there.

 > it doesn't open under macOS!